rbuurma/rise-2017/Assignments/Rise_assignment_8_CS1_collab.md

 2. Open your Terminal or PowerShell and change directory (cd) into the "bin" folder within the assignment folder.

-3. In the "bin" folder you will see several versions of the code, one version written by Professor Wicentowski, and other versions written by various students from CS21 -  Danielle Rossetti textinfo_dr.py,  Alex Galarraga textinfo_ag.py, textinfo_jw.py, and Rise's own Hannah Kloetzer textinfo_hk.py.s
+3. In the "bin" folder you will see several versions of the code, one version written by Professor Wicentowski, and other versions written by various students from CS21 -  Danielle Rossetti textinfo_dr.py,  Alex Galarraga textinfo_ag.py, Jason Wong textinfo_jw.py, and Rise's own Hannah Kloetzer textinfo_hk.py.s

 Each version of the code will do more or less the same thing.
 There are, however, some slight differences.
 Therefore I highly recommend running textinfo.py as well as one or more of the other versions; note the different outputs and consider what has caused the differences.